games647/ChangeSkin/README.md

 ## Commands

-* /setskin < uuid > [keep] - Sets your skin to be equal to the player with the selected uuid.
+    /setskin <uuid> [keep] - Sets your skin to be equal to the player with the selected uuid.
-* /setskin < playerName > [keep] - Sets the skin equal to the owner of that Mojang with the given playername
-* /setskin reset - Removes the current skin of the invoker
+    /setskin <playerName> [keep] - Sets the skin equal to the owner of that Mojang with the given playername /setskin reset - Removes the current skin of the invoker /setskin <onlinePlayer> <newSkinUUID/newSkinPlayerName> [keep]
-* /setskin < onlinePlayer > < newSkinUUID/newSkinPlayerName > [keep]
-* /skinupdate [onlinePlayer] - Invalidates the database entry and fetches the fresh skin from the Mojang servers
-* /skinupload < url > Upload a skin to a mojang account
-* /skin-select < name > Choose a skin from the database which has a specified name
-* /skinskull Changes the skin of a holding skull from the database which has a specified name
+    /skinupdate [onlinePlayer] - Invalidates the database entry and fetches the fresh skin from the Mojang servers /skinupload <url> Upload a skin to a mojang account /skin-select <name> Choose a skin from the database which has a specified name /skinskull Changes the skin of a holding skull from the database which has a specified name

 Keep prevents the skin from auto updating.
 See the config for more information about auto updating.

 /skin, /set-skin, /changeskin can used as an alias for /setskin

 ## Permissions

+For Sponge users

+    Sponge uses a different permissions model.
+This means changeskin.command.setskin includes all child permissions.
+    (Including changeskin.command.setskin.other).
+To workaround this please use changeskin.command.<command>.base instead of changeskin.command.<command> to give the permission only to modify their own skin. **This workaround will be removed in the next major version 4.0.
+Then the Bukkit and BungeeCord will have the same logic.

 * changeskin.command.skinupdate - Command to refresh the own skin
 * changeskin.command.skinupdate.other.uuid - Allowed to update the skin of that specific user